Robert Cavanah: Filmmaking

 He established a film production company called R&R Films (later R&R Film) along with Royd Tolkien in 2010, which was operational until c.2016.

 He produced and directed the documentaries There's A Hole In My Bucket and The Big Hope.

 Acting

 Film and television

-He played Adam Carnegie in the ITV1 drama series The Royal for three series and played Tommy Grant in the BBC1 soap opera EastEnders.
+He played Adam Carnegie in the ITV drama series The Royal for three series and played Tommy Grant in the BBC1 soap opera EastEnders.
 He starred in the 1998 ITV version of Wuthering Heights as Heathcliff.
 He played Ian in Emmerdale and guest starred on the second series of Outlander shot in 2015.

+He is currently the face and voice of an advert for Staysure Insurance.

-His film acting credits include Soccer Mom, Birthday, Fall of the Essex Boys, AB Negative, Lara Croft Tomb Raider: The Cradle of Life, and Sahara.
+His film acting credits include Soccer Mom, Birthday, The Fall of the Essex Boys, AB Negative, Lara Croft Tomb Raider: The Cradle of Life, and Sahara.